imjoy-team/ImJoy/docs/i2k_tutorial.md

 ?> If you cannot run see the run button or you don't see the popup message, please check: **1)** Make sure you are reading this tutorial from https://imjoy.io/docs, it won't work if you read directly from Github; **2)** Make sure you use the latest Chrome or FireFox, with javascript enabled.

 ### Using ImJoy API
 The above example uses the native javascript function `alert`, but it only works in ImJoy plugins with `"type": "window"` in Javascript (it won't work for example in plugins written in Python).

-?> ImJoy currently support several types of plugins: 1) `window` in HTML/CSS/Javascript for building web UI; 2) `web-worker` in Javascript for browser based computation, runs in a separate thread 3) `web-python` in Python for browser based computation, powered by [WebAssembly](https://webassembly.org/)/[Pyodide](https://github.com/iodide-project/pyodide); 4) `native-python` in Python for heavy computation with local workstations or remote servers.
+?> ImJoy currently support several types of plugins: 1) `window` in for building web UI with HTML/CSS and Javascript; 2) `web-worker` in Javascript for browser based computation, runs in a separate thread 3) `web-python` in Python for browser based computation, powered by [WebAssembly](https://webassembly.org/)/[Pyodide](https://github.com/iodide-project/pyodide); 4) `native-python` in Python for heavy computation with local workstations or remote servers.
 See [here](https://imjoy.io/docs/#/development?id=plugin-types-and-configurations) for more details.

 In order to perform basic user interactions, ImJoy provide a set of API which can be used consistently across all the plugin types and supported programming language.